 The Docents

-The docents of the Rancho Santa Margarita y Las Flores represent the Command with the purpose of sharing the long and rich history of Marine Corps Camp Pendleton.
+The docents of the Rancho Santa Margarita y Las Flores serve per the wishes of the Commanding General of Camp Pendleton.
+Our organization was started by the officers wives in 1975 and became a 501 C-3 public non-profit in 2001.
+Our purpose is to share the long and rich history of Marine Corps Camp Pendleton and the history of old Californio.
 Through research and study the docents provide well-rounded tours of the Santa Margarita Ranch House National Historic Site, the Marine Corps Mechanized Museum, and The Las Flores Adobe National Historic Landmark.

 The docent organization was started in 1975 by Mrs. Rita Nastri to serve the Base Commander's community outreach program.
 Our service-minded volunteers have a keen interest in the Camp Pendleton history and enjoy sharing it with the military, their families, veterans, schools, guests from surrounding communities, military VIPs, descendants of the original historic families of the Rancho and special guests of the Base Commander.
 In addition to numerous special group tours, the docents host tours for political and civic groups.